Linear Dimensionality Reduction: Multidimensional Scaling

-\notes There exists many excellent textbooks presenting MDS.
+\notes There exists many excellent textbooks presenting MDS, classical MDS or LSS.
 We can recommend \cite{Cox2001} or \cite[chap.
 13]{Izenman2008}.
 A comprehensive reference is \cite{Borg2005}.
 A classical and rigorous reference with many results, their demonstration and history is \cite{Mardia1979} which we highly recommend for those enjoying a mathematical based approach.
 Classical MDS has been proposed by Torgerson in 1952 \citep{Torgerson1952}.
 Here, we have followed \cite[chap.
 2]{Cox2001}.